 Contact the Respiratory Care Program Director for information on application materials and registration pass.

-Completion of all Respiratory Care courses with a C or higher and completion of the Associate of Science Degree will qualify the student for the Respiratory Therapist Certificate.
+Completion of all CRT and RRT courses with a "C" or higher and completion of the Associate of Science Degree with a major in Respiratory Care qualifies the student for the Registered Respiratory Therapist Certificate.